-However, there was enough concern over the ability of hatcheries to compensate for the effects of the dams that in 1938 the Secretary of the Interior appointed an independent Board of Consultants to evaluate the mitigation plans.
 The Board recommended that hatchery mitigation for dams be treated as an experiment and cautioned salmon managers that because it was an experiment, there was the possibility of failure.
-They added: "...The adoption of the plan for trial should not be understood as implying an indefinite commitment to its support, but only for so long as the results may appear reasonably to justify its continuance."88
+They added: "...The adoption of the plan for trial should not be understood as implying an indefinite commitment to its support, but only for so long as the results may reasonably appear to justify its continuance."153 To treat hatchery mitigation as an experiment was a significant event.
+The dogma would finally be evaluated and held accountable.

-In 1999, 60 years after the Board of Consultants tagged the mitigation plan as an experiment, a growing concern over the failure of hatcheries to fully mitigate the effects of the dams prompted the Northwest Power Planning Council to undertake a review of hatchery mitigation in the Columbia River.
+In 1999, sixty years after the Board of Consultants tagged the mitigation plan as an experiment, concern over the failure of hatcheries to fully mitigate the effects of the dams prompted the Northwest Power Planning Council to undertake a review of hatchery mitigation in the Columbia River.
 The result was a set of policies regarding the use of hatcheries in the basin and a plan to reform hatchery operations.
 One of those policies struck a familiar note: "Artificial propagation remains experimental.
-Adaptive management practices evaluate that benefits and scientific uncertainties addresses are critical."89

-Because the Council didn't recognize the earlier failure to follow through on the experimental approach, it didn't take the steps needed to ensure that its experiment was actually carried out.
-This created the strange situation where not only was the hatchery solution to the salmon's problem recycled, but periodically, scientific reviews of artificial propagation were also recycled.
+Adaptive management practices that evaluate benefits and addresses scientific uncertainties are critical."154 earlier failure to follow through on the experimental approach, it didn't take the steps needed to ensure that its policy was actually carried out.
+Four years after the policy was approved the Independent Scientific Advisory Board conducted a review of supplementation hatcheries.
+The board concluded that supplementation was being implemented in a way that makes comprehensive evaluation unlikely.155 This created the strange situation where not only was the hatchery solution to the salmon's problem recycled, but periodically, scientific reviews of artificial propagation were also recycled.
 Neither achieved their purpose.